PSHE & RSHE

 Our PSHE curriculum

-At Knowles, we believe that a quality, well-delivered PSHE curriculum is at the forefront in equipping our pupils to be happy, healthy and responsible members of society.
-Our broad, balanced, progressive curriculum offers a range of learning experiences that provide our pupils with the knowledge and skills needed to successfully tackle the social, moral, spiritual and cultural issues that face the children growing-up in their local environment.
+At Knowles Primary School, our PSHE curriculum is ambitious, well-sequenced and progressive.
+Equipping our pupils with the skills they need to be happy, healthy and responsible members of society.
+We offer a range of learning experiences that provide our pupils with the knowledge and skills needed to successfully tackle the social, moral, spiritual and cultural issues that face the children growing-up in their local environment.

 What is PSHE (Personal, Social, Health Education)?

 PSHE is a planned programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives – now and in the future.
 As part of a whole-school approach, PSHE develops the qualities and attributes children need to thrive as individuals, family members and members of society.